School / Prep

 8 creditsAccounting

 Coef.
-16.7Employment law
+16,7Employment law

 Coef.
-14.8Project management
+14,8Project management

 Coef.
-24.1Marketing
+24,1Marketing

 Coef.
 12People and organization management

 Coef.
-24.1Human sciences for engineers
+24,1Humanities for engineers

 Coef.
-8.3
+8,3

 French and English language